realpython/python-guide/docs/dev/env.rst

 `Spyder <http://code.google.com/p/spyderlib/>`_ is an IDE specifically geared toward working with scientific Python libraries (namely `Scipy <http://www.scipy.org/>`_).
-It includes integration with pyflakes_, `pylint <http://www.logilab.org/857>`_, and `rope <http://rope.sourceforge.net/>`_.
+It includes integration with pyflakes_, `pylint <http://www.logilab.org/857>`_ and `rope <http://rope.sourceforge.net/>`_.

-Spyder is open-source (free), offers code completion, syntax highlighting, class and function browser, and object inspection.
+Spyder is open-source (free), offers code completion, syntax highlighting, a class and function browser and object inspection.

 WingIDE
 -------

 `WingIDE <http://wingware.com/>`_ is a Python specific IDE.
-It runs on Linux, Windows, and Mac (as an X11 application, which frustrates some Mac users).
+It runs on Linux, Windows and Mac (as an X11 application, which frustrates some Mac users).

 WingIDE offers code completion, syntax highlighting, source browser, graphical debugger and support for version control systems.